Frank C. Lynch-Staunton: Early life

-Born in Pincher Creek, District of Alberta, North-West Territories, the son of Richard Lynch-Staunton and Isabelle Mary Wilson, he attended Western Canadian College in Calgary from 1919 to 1922.
+Born in Pincher Creek, then part of the North-West Territories' District of Alberta, Frank Lynch-Staunton was the son of Richard Lynch-Staunton and Isabelle Mary Wilson.
+He attended Western Canadian College in Calgary from 1919 to 1922.
 From 1923 to 1927, he studied engineering at the University of Alberta.

 In spring 1927, Lynch-Staunton secured employment surveying in the Lethbridge area.
 One survey and inspection project that he worked on was the Canadian Pacific Railway's Lethbridge Viaduct.
 After two months of surveying, he was employed as a geological surveyor for Imperial Oil for two years before entering into a ranching partnership with his father in 1929.
 Lynch-Staunton was a founding member and director of Community Auction Sales, the first sales organization in Canada to sell cattle by auction.
 In 1929, Frank married Monica Adam.
 They later had three children together: Betty Lowe, Marina Field, and Hugh.

 In 1933, he joined "A" Squadron, South Alberta Horse, at Pincher Creek, serving as a second lieutenant.
 He continued to serve with the Canadian Militia until he retired in 1943 with the rank of major.

 Lynch-Staunton was a councillor for Municipal District No. 9, Pincher Creek, and he served on the Senate of the University of Lethbridge, the Canada Council, and the boards of the Claresholm Auxiliary Hospital, the Glenbow Foundation, and Alberta Government House.

+In 1963 he was unsuccessful candidate in Pincher Creek-Crowsnest constituency, coming in second behind the Social Credit candidate.
+He once revealed he occasionally voted Liberal when he liked the candidate.

 Lieutenant governor of Alberta

 On the advice of Prime Minister Joe Clark, Frank C. Lynch-Staunton was appointed lieutenant governor of Alberta on October 18, 1979.
+As lieutenant governor, Lynch-Staunton gave royal assent to an act in November 1979 which established the Alberta Order of Excellence, an award given to current or former long-time residents of Alberta who have "rendered service of the greatest distinction and of singular excellence for or on behalf of the residents of Alberta" in any field.
+Only 10 people can be inducted every year.

 His term as lieutenant governor was completed on October 18, 1984, but he was asked to continue in office until his successor was sworn in effective January 22, 1985.